 To learn more about Joyce Kilmer, download PDF brochure.

-Restrooms & Picnic Tables located at trailhead
+Open Season: Year Roung Admission Fee: None Difficult Level: Easy Restrooms & Picnic Tables located at trailhead Location: Robbinsville, NC

 (From Robbinsville, take Highway 129 North for 1½ miles to the junction Highway 143 West (Massey Branch Road).
 Turn left on Highway 143 and travel approx 5 miles to a stop sign.
 Turn right onto Kilmer Road.
 Drive for approx 7.3 miles and bear to the right at the junction of Santeetlah Gap and the Cherohala Skyway.
 Continue for another 2½ miles to the entrance of the Joyce Kilmer Memorial Forest.)